kubevela/kubevela/docs/en/end-user/scopes/advanced-rollout.md

 metadata:
   name: rolling-example
 spec:
+  # SourceAppRevisionName contains the name of the appRevisionName that we need to upgrade from.
+  # it can be empty only when you want to scale an  application. +optional
   sourceAppRevisionName: test-rolling-v1

+  # TargetAppRevisionName contains the name of the appRevisionName that we need to upgrade to.
   targetAppRevisionName: test-rolling-v2

+  # The list of component to upgrade in the application.
+  # We only support single component application so far. +optional
   componentList:
     - metrics-provider
+  # RolloutPlan is the details on how to rollout the resources
   rolloutPlan:

+    # RolloutStrategy defines strategies for the rollout plan
+    # the value can be IncreaseFirst or DecreaseFirst
+    # Defaults to IncreaseFirst. +optional
     rolloutStrategy: "IncreaseFirst"

+    # The exact distribution among batches.
+    # its size has to be exactly the same as the NumBatches (if set)
+    # The total number cannot exceed the targetSize or the size of the source resource
+    # We will IGNORE the last batch's replica field if it's a percentage since round errors can lead to inaccurate sum
+    # We highly recommend to leave the last batch's replica field empty
     rolloutBatches:

+      # Replicas is the number of pods to upgrade in this batch
+      # it can be an absolute number (ex: 5) or a percentage of total pods
+      # we will ignore the percentage of the last batch to just fill the gap
+      # Below is an example the first batch contains only 1 pod while the rest of the batches split the rest.
       - replicas: 1
       - replicas: 50%
       - replicas: 50%

+    # All pods in the batches up to the batchPartition (included) will have
+    # the target resource specification while the rest still have the source resource
+    # This is designed for the operators to manually rollout
+    # Default is the the number of batches which will rollout all the batches. +optional
     batchPartition: 1

+    # Paused the rollout
+    # defaults to false. +optional
+    paused: false

+    # The size of the target resource.
+In rollout operation it's the same as the size of the source resource.
+    # when use rollout to scale an application targetSize is the target source you want scale to.  +optional
+    targetSize: 4
 ```

 ## Basic Usage